Web application

 virtualenv = /apps/reader/

-env = READER_CONFIG=/apps/reader/reader.yaml
+env = READER_CONFIG=/apps/reader/reader.toml

-uses Werkzeug’s development server,
+web uses Werkzeug’s development server,

 so it probably won’t scale well past a single user.